ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 An instance group is a collection of like virtual server instances.
 You define how many instances to maintain in the group.
 You can set a static number of instances or choose to dynamically scale instances according to your requirements.

-If you want to include a load balancer for your instance group to balance incoming requests across instances, you must create the load balancer before you create the instance group.
+If you want to include a load balancer for your instance group to balance incoming requests across instances and configure specific health checks, you must create the load balancer before you create the instance group.
 For more information, see [About application load balancers](/docs/vpc?topic=vpc-load-balancers) and [Creating an IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancer).
 For more information about health checks for load balancer pools, see [Working with health checks](/docs/vpc?topic=vpc-alb-health-checks).
 {:important}

 1. Make sure that you have the required IBM {{site.data.keyword.iamshort}} (IAM) permissions to create an instance group.
 For more information, see [Required permissions for VPC resources](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).